 9.1 Reports are provided to the Board of Directors and Management Control Committee on transactions with ISP Related Parties and Associated Entities of the Group completed in the reference period by the Parent Company or by the Subsidiaries, at least quarterly, in order to provide a complete overview of the most significant transactions executed, as well as the volumes and the features of the main transactions delegated, in line with the provisions of art.
 150 of the Consolidated Law on Finance and the Consob and Bank of Italy Regulations.
+The same reports are also provided to the Committee for Transactions with Related Parties, also in order to allow it to check on the correct application of the conditions of exemption for transactions of lesser and greater significance.

-To this end, the competent Parent Company departments and the Subsidiaries must report respectively to the Corporate Bodies and Corporate Affairs Head Office Department and to the M&A and Group's Shareholdings Head Office Department on a quarterly basis on transactions with ISP Related Parties and Associated Entities of the Group completed in the reference period.
+To this end, the competent Parent Company departments and the Subsidiaries must report respectively to the Corporate Bodies and Corporate Affairs and to the Group Shareholdings on a quarterly basis on transactions with ISP Related Parties and Associated Entities of the Group completed in the reference period.
 The Report is also acquired from Subsidiaries of Intesa Sanpaolo who are not subject to management and coordination.